xilution/xilution-graphql-backend-example/README.md

 1. Run `export $(grep -v '^#' .env | xargs)` to export environment variables into your current terminal session.
 1. Run `yarn docker:start`.
     * Open `http://localhost:3123/version` to verify that the server is running.
-    * Because the Docker image was build in production mode, the Apollo Playground is not available.
+    * Because the Docker image was built in production mode, the Apollo Playground is not available.
     * The GraphQL endpoint can by accessed at `http://localhost:3123/graphql`.

 ### To stop the Docker image